Changelog

 Footer navigation now includes Changelog · Positions · Venue.

 Venue embodies the Koher philosophy rather than explaining it.
-Where tools demonstrate the architecture technically, venue lets visitors feel what judgment under constraint means experientially.
+Where tools demonstrate the architecture technically, venue lets visitors feel what judgement under constraint means experientially.

 Analytics: All Time Filter